To submit a session, please click here.

 AACC provides information on its conference website to assist ATE Projects and Centers with identifying potential session collaborators and similar projects—such as searching through ATE Central or the NSF awards database.
 AACC reserves the right to identify similar session proposals and ask those submitting to work together on conducting a session, as well as to change the presentation type as needed to adhere to session guidelines.

-Required information for all session proposals includes:
+Required information for all session proposals (except Affinity Group Meetings) includes: